-Experience the pleasure of cleansing in a warm bath or shower with our gentle (detergent-free, SLS-free), beautifully fragranced SWEET ROSE MILK SOAP to cleanse, moisturize and leave subtle fragrance on the surface of your skin.
+Experience the pleasure of cleansing in a warm bath or shower with our gentle (detergent-free, SLS-free), beautifully fragranced SWEET ROSE MILK SOAP to gently cleanse, moisturize (with shea butter, goat’s milk, avocado and apricot kernel oils, and organic rose and chamomile: see more below) and leave subtle fragrance on the surface of your skin.

 Important: You don’t need anti-bacterial soaps to prevent the spread of illness.

 These products are formulated with potentially harmful anti-bacterial ingredients like triclosan which may lead to chronic illness if used often and over long periods of time.
 Most importantly, they can seriously dry and irritate sensitive skin, and they don’t prevent the spread of illness more than a gentle soap with water.

 Have you ever used an anti-bacterial cleansing gel or soap?
 Did you notice how tight and dry your hands felt immediately after?
 This is not indicative of superior cleanliness and limited risk for the spread of certain illnesses.

 The more frequently you wash your hands, the more important it is that you use a gentle soap that will not dry or irritate your skin.